stoqs/stoqs/README.md

     vagrant up --provider virtualbox

-The `vagrant up` command takes a few hours to provision and setup a complete CentOS 7 STOQS server.
-When it is done log in and test the installation:
+The `vagrant up` command takes a few hours to provision and setup a complete CentOS 7 STOQS server that also includes all the data science tools bundled in packages such as [Anaconda](https://www.continuum.io/).
+After installation is completed log into your new virtual machine and test it:

     vagrant ssh -- -X
     cd ~/dev/stoqsgit && source venv-stoqs/bin/activate